This post may contain affiliate links. Please read our disclosure policy.

 HEALTH BENEFITS OF THE VEGETARIAN DIET

-When looking at personal benefits for going vegetarian, eliminating meat has shown to reduce the risk of many lifestyle diseases such as cancer and heart disease, as well as being an aid to help people lose weight.
+When looking at the personal benefits of going vegetarian, eliminating meat has been shown to reduce the risk of many lifestyle diseases such as cancer and heart disease, as well as being an aid to help people lose weight.

 A vegetarian diet is also lean on fats, meaning that it can potentially assist people in lowering their bad LDL cholesterol, reducing the risks of heart disease.
 Studies have also shown that reducing red meat in your diet will help stabilize and reduce high blood pressure.
 Eliminating meat from your diet has also been linked to reducing diabetes by stabilizing blood sugar levels as well as reducing the chances of particular cancers such as colon, stomach, and breast.